codurance/site/src/_posts/2017-11-16-katas-for-calisthenics.md

 ---
 # The Setup

-While working on katas to test the [functional calisthenics]({% post_url 2017-10-12-functional-calisthenics %}) I realized that some of the rules were not going to be covered by the rules for the katas that I had choosen.
+While working on katas to test the I realized that some of the rules were not going to be covered by the rules for the katas that I had choosen.
 Therefore, some additional rules/premises/requirements to the katas were needed.
 Here I have three of the katas that we have used in the past for OOP and one kata that came out of the [HN discussion](https://news.ycombinator.com/item?id=15507081) on the post.

 # The Katas